davidvoler/polyglots/README.md

 - The next stage will require to play with creating course and lessons - this will require some more work on the data/server and client
 - This is what should be done in the next stage

-## Step 2
+## Step 2 - Improve analyzer

 started - 2025-12-11

+### Analyzer

 Raw Content playground
 - [v] Make a list of elements that are needed to start generating and editing courses
 - [v] implement analyze sentences as a batch process
 - [v] test analyze sentences from api
 - []?
 Issue - to run analyze in docker is complicated - it may require a lot of work - shall I dod that or run with a local python?
+- improve analyzer
+- [] add verb lemma and verb form
+- [] add words maybe also as word1 word2 etc - maybe up to 4 words - chose les frequent.
+- [] have all the data of a sentences ready to use by the auto course generation.

+## Step 2.1

+### Analyzer UI
-- [] create a ui for this process and text
+- [] create a ui for this process
 - [] data - prepare the data needed
 - [] use batch process to prepare the data - like analyze sentences
 - [] api we need on on content side

+### backup data
+- [] reorder sound files
+- [] backup data to desktop
+### Content UI

+### Editor UI
 - [] design the ui for course/lesson generation - not UI now only the forms and processes
 - [] start planning auto generated course - (with AI?)
 Maybe the AI style will come later

-### backup data
-- [] reorder sound files
-- [] backup data to desktop

-## Content UI

 Important elements should be working
 Elements that are less useful for now - show text requires more permissions

-## Content - Courses and lessons
+### Content - Courses and lessons

 ## Step 3